 r.
 Any signal shouldn't make loop generated.
 If a loop has to be arranged, it should be as small as possible.

 • Trace routing

 a.
 Parallel layout should be carried out on current signals with the same output but opposite directions to eliminate magnetic interference.

 b.
-Discontinuity of printed leads should be reduced as much as possible.
-For example, lead width shouldn't go through a sudden change with corner of leads to be over 90°.
+Discontinuity of printed leads should be reduced at utmost. e.g. lead width shouldn't go through a sudden change with leads' corner to be over 90°.

 c.
 EMI tends to be generated by clock signal lines most and clock signal lines should be close to grounding loop in the process of routing.